TahirUddinAhmed/C-Programming-campuscourse/03_operators/Note.md

    perimeter of rectangle = 2 * (l + b)
 ```

-3. What will be the output value of the variable `c`-
+3. What will be the value of the variable `c`-
 ```c
   int a = 7;
   int b = 4;